Geborgen/nordic-souls/README.md

 1. Press `Win + R` and enter `sysdm.cpl ,3`
 2. Under the `Advanced` tab, press `Settings` under the `Performance` section
 3. In the window that pops up, go to the `Advanced` tab and press `Change...` under the `Virtual Memory` section
-4. Disable 'Automatically manage paging file size for all drives'
+4. Disable `Automatically manage paging file size for all drives`
 5. If you have more than one drive, try enabling it for at least one more drive as a backup (make sure it has a decent bit of free space, like 15GB).
 Set the size to `System managed size`.
 Otherwise, set a custom size for the drive it's currently on and increase the maximum size to be at least 20GB.

 ### List Installation